arn-the-long-beard/ntnu_rust_lecture/README.md

 -> Now we can make some struct that implement this trait.

-Here is the shield which is a weapon, but it also have armor properties.
+Here is the shield which is a weapon, but it also has armor properties.

 ```rust